-There was a total closure of the ORV corridor from June 26-30, due to a piping plover brood that had nested in the area of the Race Point Lighthouse.
+There was a total closure of the ORV corridor from July 5th - August 4th, due to several piping plover broods that were within 0.2 miles of all ORV access routes.

-Head of the Meadow remained closed for the season due to the condition of the access road and beach conditions.
-Coast Guard Beach remained closed for the season due to narrow beach conditions immediately south of the access.
+Head of the Meadow ORV access road remained closed for the entire season due to beach and access conditions.
+Race Point North remained closed for .5 miles approximately halfway between the access and the crossover for much of the season due to narrow beach.
+On the Race

-Race Point North remained closed for .5 miles approximately halfway between the access and the crossover due to narrow beach.
-On the Race Point South portion of the corridor, a large beach cut just south of exit 8 restricted travels to High Head.
+Point South portion of the corridor, a large beach cut just south of exit 8 restricted travel to High Head.